flextype/flextype.org/site/pages/documentation/basics/configuration/page.md

 template: documentation
 ---

-Flextype configuration files are written in YAML syntax with a .yaml file extension.
+Flextype allows you to configure your site in any way you can dream up, and it’s thanks to the powerful and flexible configuration options that make this possible.
+Configuration files are written in YAML syntax with a .yaml file extension.
 YAML is a data serialisation language designed to be directly writable and readable by humans.
 You can check out this [YAML help page](https://learnxinyminutes.com/docs/yaml/) to get a complete understanding of the syntax available.

 ## Site configuration